We had a lot of fun working on the Periodic Table of Office Design which we hope you find not only useful but also inspiring.

-Connectivity – An office with poor connectivity is quiet frankly not an office.
-There is literally no way in today’s world that staff should have to suffer through poor connectivity and as such ensuring that any new workplace provides staff with lightening fast internet speeds is simply a must.
+Connectivity – An office with poor connectivity is quite frankly not an office.
+There is literally no way in today’s world that staff should have to suffer through poor connectivity and as such ensuring that any new workplace provides staff with lightning-fast internet speeds is simply a must.

 Furniture, Fixtures & Equipment (FF&E)

 Desks – Some would argue that the desk is dead and while the modern workplace has progressed beyond the desk, we still feel that the desk (including hot desks and touchdown spaces) is hugely important and is somewhere where staff carry out a majority of their tasks.
 As such, comfortable desk solutions that take size into consideration along with the type of devices used are a key design element, and that’s before we even mention the rise of the sit-stand desk.

 Loose furniture – While desks and seats can constitute the majority of furniture used within a workplace, the term loose furniture is used in reference to other pieces of furniture including the soft seating used in the breakout areas, benches and stools in the kitchen, guest seating at reception and/or the meeting room tables.
 Loose furniture can define a space and in our view is extremely important to carefully select pieces that complement the design.